Erin O’Connor

 Recent Work

-(Book Manuscript) Fire-Craft: art, body, and world among glassblowers.
+In Contract.
+Fire-Craft: art, body, and world among glassblowers.
+Columbia University Press.

-(Forthcoming, 2023) “The Tellurian Dimension of Embodied Knowledge in Glassblowing”.
+2024, Forthcoming.
+“Becoming with Glass: Medium and Materiality in Embodied Knowledge”.
 In Craft and Design Practice from an Embodied Perspective, eds.
 Camilla Groth and Nithikul Nimkulrat.
 London: Routledge.

 2017 “Touching Tacit Knowledge: handwork as ethnographic method in a glassblowing studio”.
 Qualitative Research 17(2), 217-230.